RichardDooling/Entertainment_Law/Representation/Representation.md

 by providing talent agency services without a license, including "procuring] work for [Blasi] as an actress on the &hellip; television series, *Strong Medicine."*
-It voided the parties'contract *ab initio* and barred Marathon from recovery.
+It voided the parties' contract *ab initio* and barred Marathon from recovery.

 Marathon appealed the Labor Commissioner's ruling to the superior court for a trial de novo.&hellip;